The-EPFL-SIC/the-epfl-sic.github.io/README.md

 Welcome to the GitHub repository for the EPFL SIC website.
 This website is developed using the Astro framework in JavaScript.

+You can find the deploy version of the website [here](https://the-epfl-sic.github.io/).

 ## Overview

 This website is based on the Odyssey theme.
 You can find more information about the theme [here](https://github.com/treefarmstudio/odyssey-theme).